makerbase-mks/MKS-SKIPR/README.md

 - Remove the TF card from the PC, and insert it to the MKS SKIPR It would connect to your router automatically.
 #### Through the serial software(we using Putty to describe below)
-- Prepare putty according to the [steps](https://github.com/makerbase-mks/MKS-PI#using-serial-software-on-pcwe-using-putty-to-describe-below)
+- Prepare putty according to the [steps](https://github.com/makerbase-mks/MKS-SKIPR#using-serial-software-on-pcwe-using-putty-to-describe-below)
-- Enter the command “nmtui” to connect to the network.
+- On the shell, use the command of "armbian-config" to enter config tool, then choose "network" -> "WIFI” to choose the hotpot to connect to the network.
 - Select “Activate a connection”, select the wifi and enter the password to connect.
 ![EEEEEE](https://user-images.githubusercontent.com/12979070/175969814-e96acf80-4c83-4bf0-917d-ebe44bbefaed.png)